What Is a Conversion Cart for Moving Mulch?

 A conversion cart is usually built around the idea of changing the cart from one setup to another.

-It may carry more of the load on multiple wheels.
+• Multiple wheels to carry more of the load

 The main benefit is flexibility.